nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 ## Exercises

 1. Create the CoffeeShop project outlined in this chapter.
 1. Create the necessary classes (model, repository and controller) to implement full CRUD functionality for the `/api/coffee` endpoint.
+Use Postman to test the endpoint.
     * **NOTE:** Your `Coffee` model should contain both `BeanVarietyId` and `BeanVariety` properties.
 1. Update the JavaScript and HTML to display all bean varieties in the DOM when the "Run It!" button is clicked.
 1. Update the JavaScript and HTML with a form for adding a new bean variety to the database.

+### Challenge

+1. Update the JavaScript and HTML to allow a user to perform full CRUD functionality for the Coffee resource.